Learn how to accept a Facebook page admin invite

 For your business to promote itself on Facebook, you need a business Facebook page and a Facebook ad account.
-If you’re working with a social media marketing agency, you will need to give them access to your page and ad account.
+If you’re working with a social media marketing agency or a web design company, you will need to give them access to your page and ad account.

 There are multiple ways for a social media marketing agency to get access to your business Facebook page but the most common is for them to send you a request to manage the page.
 We’re going to show you how to easily accept a Facebook page admin invite from a marketing partner or agency.